Resort Review: Regent Porto Montenegro

 Room rates start at €350 for a one bedroom and €620 for a suite.

-WOW recommends the Venezia Wing of the hotel for the iconic Regent experience.
+I would recommend the Venezia Wing of the hotel for the iconic Regent experience.
 Room 411 will give you a great view of the shops and marina below.
-While room 415A is a front facing view toward the entire marina and is perfect for the best sunsets.
+Whereas room 415A is a front-facing view toward the entire marina and is perfect for the best sunsets.
+This was personally my favourite room view (after trying both).